-I can’t remember what day it was anymore, probably around February four years ago, when Lily sat down in front of me in the band room.
-She had her handheld laptop in her hand.
+About four years ago, Lily sat beside me in the band room.
+She had her tablet in her hand.
 “So, I’ve been looking up how to be a successful writer,” she said in a soft voice.

 “There are a lot of different ways to get your name out there.
 But I saw that the best way to develop a writer’s platform is a blog.
 So… Here.”
-She turned her laptop around.
+She turned her tablet around.

 I leaned toward the screen to see the small words better.
 It read something like:

 “I saw that getting your name out there as a writer is one of the most beneficial things to selling books.
 My best friend is a writer, so I’m dedicating this blog to her.
 She’s an amazing writer and I think the world needs to know her name.”